PKU-YuanGroup/MoE-LLaVA/README.md

 MoE-LLaVA shows excellent performance in multi-modal learning.

-### 🚀 Simple baseline, learning multi-modal interactions with sparse pathways.
-- With the addition of **a simple MoE tuning stage**, we can complete the training of MoE-LLaVA on **8 V100 GPUs** within 2 days.

 ### 🔥 High performance, but with fewer parameters
 - The sparse model with **3 billion parameters** outperformed the dense model with 7 billion parameters, demonstrating significant superiority in multi-modal learning.